Leaky Nipple

 All fittings and pipes will thread together slightly different.
 Some deeper than others, it's just how it is.

-Single pipe quasi-vapor system.
+How many turns do you think you got?Single pipe quasi-vapor system.
 Typical operating pressure 0.14 - 0.43 oz.
 EcoSteam ES-20 Advanced Control for Residential Steam boilers.
-Rectorseal Steamaster water treatment
+Rectorseal Steamaster water treatment0 -

 Likely you got it tight enough.
 New valve are slightly different than the older ones.
 A shim under the radiator is pretty common practice.
-Just make sure the radiator is pitched in the right direction.
+Just make sure the radiator is pitched in the right direction.0

 I don't know if I quite got it to that "binding" point.
 I'm a bit scared to push the limits.
 I can't say how many turns I got - maybe 4?
 Maybe it was 3.